 (3) A current determination by the Board under section 20(2)(a) of the GES Act as to the rate of interest to apply to a refund of contributions under that paragraph continues as a determination under regulation 22(3)(b).

-14. Member who becomes ineligible due to reduced working hours then becomes eligible again (r.
-23)
+14. Application of r.
+23 to certain 1987 scheme members who became ineligible due to reduced working hours

 If —